What is the eligibility criteria?

 How often do grant recipients submit reports to The Trust?

 All reports are submitted verbally.
-A program officer will reach out to you between the 9th and 12th month of the grant term to schedule a final report conversation.
-The conversation will be focused on the responses to the initial application questions.
+A Healing Trust team member will reach out to you between the 9th and 12th month of the grant term to schedule a final report conversation.
+The conversation will be focused on the responses to the initial application questions and will help us assess the organization’s progress in achieving the grant’s purpose and alignment with The Trust’s mission and values.
+Grants are awarded for one year and a renewal of grant funding hinges on the final report meeting which serves as an application for the next grant cycle.

 During the Grant Term